-Hawaii is a paradise for visitors, so much so, that many who come here on a vacation decide to stay.
-The allure of the ocean, the tropical landscape, and the great year-round weather, make the Hawaiian Islands a great place to live.
+Hawaii is a paradise for visitors, so much so that many who come here on vacation decide to stay.
+The allure of the ocean, the tropical landscape, and the great year-round weather make the Hawaiian Islands a great place to live.

 Doing business here, however, is another story.
-It’s not to say that running a business in Hawaii is any more difficult than running one the Mainland; it’s not if you understand and accept some of the unique challenges.
-In fact, many of the things that are challenges, can also, if understood correctly, result in huge opportunities.
+It’s not to say that running a business in Hawaii is any more difficult than running on the Mainland; it’s not if you understand and accept some of the unique challenges.
+In fact, many of the things that are challenges can also, if understood correctly, result in huge opportunities.

 Here are ten thoughts on running a business in Hawaii